mir701/lightning-process-builder-tutorial/index.md

 layout: home
 title: Salesforce Lightning Process Builder Tutorial
 ---
-In this tutorial, you use the Lightning Process Builder to build an application to manage trip requests.
-The process enables you to build out business automation .
+In this tutorial, you use the Lightning Process Builder to build process used to manage a trip approval business process.
+The process automates multiple notifications and calendar updates triggered by a trip request.
-The Lightning Application uses three Lightning Components: SearchBar, ContactList, and ContactDetails.
-These components communicate using Lightning events.
+The process uses an installed custom object with related action to automate a business process.

 <img src="images/app-map.png" style="border:none;"/>

 ## What You Will Learn

-- Enable Lightning Components in your Salesforce org
-- Create an Apex Controller that exposes data and logic to Lightning Applications
-- Create a Lightning Application
+- Install a private AppExchange package
-- Create Lightning Components
-- Create Lightning Events
+- Create a custom lightning process
-- Communicate between Lightning Components using Lightning Events
+- Automate a chatter post
+- Use the process builder to create and update an unrelated record
+- Activate a lightning process
-- Use Static Resources in a Lightning Application
+- Test the lightning process in a mobile environment

 ## Browser Requirements

-The following browsers are supported when working with the Developer Console:
+The following browsers are supported when working with Salesforce:

   - Most recent version of Google Chrome
   - Most recent version of Mozilla Firefox
   - Most recent version of Safari
-  - Internet Explorer 9 or higher
+  - Internet Explorer 7 or higher
+  - Additional browser support detailed [here](https://help.salesforce.com/apex/HTViewHelpDoc?id=getstart_browser_overview.htm)

 ## Issues

-- Please create an issue [here](https://github.com/ccoenraets/salesforce-lightning-tutorial/issues) if you run into any problem or if you have a suggestion to improve this workshop.
+- Please create an issue [here](https://github.com/leeanndroid/LightningProcessBuilder/issues) if you run into any problem or if you have a suggestion to improve this workshop.
 - You can also use the Comments section at the bottom of each module to ask a question or report a problem.